457BCE(1st of Nisan, 3303): According to chapter 7, verse 9 of the Book of Ezra, Ezra and his followers left Babylonia for Jerusalem

 2009: According to the Proivdence Journal, the last two paid staff member of the Touro Synagogue in Newport, R.I., were let go and public tours were canceled because of financial difficulties.

-2009(8th of Adar, 5769: Joseph Bloch, who was a professor of piano literature at the Juilliard School in New York passed away today at the age of 91 at his home in Larchmont, N.Y.
+2009(8th of Adar, 5769: Joseph Bloch, who was a professor of piano literature at the Juilliard School in New York passed away today at the age of 91. at his home in Larchmont, N.Y.
 For the better part of the past five decades, every Juilliard pianist passed through Mr. Bloch’s classroom.
 There was a brief interruption to this process in the 1980s when Mr. Bloch tried to retire but proved indispensable and was persuaded to return.
 His pupils included many of the best-known performers of the second half of the 20th century, among them Van Cliburn, Emanuel Ax, Garrick Ohlsson, Misha Dichter, Jeffrey Siegel, Jeffrey Swann and Yoheved Kaplinsky, the current chairwoman of Julliard’s piano department.
 A pianist trained as a musicologist, Mr. Bloch did not teach his students prowess at the keyboard; that was done by the conservatory’s studio teachers, eminent pianists like Rosina Lhévinne and Adele Marcus.
-What he taught was not so much the how-to of pianism but the who, the why and the what-if.
+What he taught was not so much the how-to of pianism but, the why and the what-if.
 Mr. Bloch also leaves behind a world of pianists, each of them,.
 Emmanuel Ax said, “a cultured musician, someone who retains curiosity throughout one’s life of music.”
 “Maybe all of us would have found another road that would have led us to the same end,” Mr. Ax added.
 “But we were lucky enough not to have had to look beyond him.”

 2010: YIVO is scheduled to present a program entitled Goebbels in Arabia during which Jeffrey Herf, eminent historian and a professor at the University of Maryland, discusses his new book, Nazi Propaganda for the Arab World (Yale University Press), a detailed account of how Hitler's Germany planted the seeds of its own brand of virulent anti-Semitism in the Middle East.